Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Results

 where $\hat{\varrho}_w$ and $\hat{\varrho}_n$ denote the predicted wetting-phase and non-wetting-phase densities, respectively, while $\hat{\mu}_w$ and $\hat{\mu}_n$ denote the corresponding viscosities.
 The gaseous phase viscosity remains constant in our setup, as the viscosity of an ideal gas depends only on temperature and not on pressure~\cite{reid1987}.
 As illustrated in \cref{fig_secondaries}, the surrogates provide an almost perfect match to the target values, achieving $R^2$ values effectively equal to one.
 This strong agreement is expected, as both densities and viscosities display either linear or constant trends within the pressure range relevant to our study, making linear regression particularly suitable.

-By replacing the evaluation of densities and viscosities with these surrogates only within the coupling scheme, we achieve a computational speedup of 25.71\% within the coupling scheme.
+By replacing the evaluation of densities and viscosities with these surrogates only within the coupling scheme, we achieve a computational speedup of 22\% for the static test scenario and 17.6\revisionTwo{}{\%} for the adaptive one.
 Although this percentage appears modest compared to the improvements from previous surrogates, it translates into a substantial reduction in the total simulation runtime, given that the coupling scheme dominates the computational workload.

 To further enhance efficiency, we extended the use of the surrogate model to the entire simulation, substituting all evaluations of densities and viscosities.
-The error analysis in \cref{table_errors_2pve} and, more notably, \cref{table_errors_hybrid}, confirms that the relative errors introduced by this substitution remain consistently below one percent, even for the non-wetting phase, which is especially sensitive to such changes.
+The error analysis in \cref{table_rel_error_all_cases} confirms that the relative errors introduced by this substitution remain consistently below one percent.

-Finally, according to the runtime statistics reported in \cref{table_runtimes_2pve} and \cref{table_runtimes_hybrid}, the use of surrogates for secondary variables does not significantly alter the non-linear or linear solver behaviour, indicating that the substitution preserves numerical stability while substantially reducing computational cost.
+Finally, according to the runtime statistics reported in \cref{table_solver_statistics_all_cases}, the use of surrogates for secondary variables does not significantly alter the non-linear or linear solver behaviour, indicating that the substitution preserves numerical stability while substantially reducing computational cost.